Project title

 Our objectives are:

-• Characterize the dynamics of consumer-resource interactions on coral reefs of the TEP and Caribbean of Panama.
+- Characterize the dynamics of consumer-resource interactions on coral reefs of the TEP and Caribbean of Panama.

-• Explore the roles of biogeographic isolation and environmental change on the plasticity and adaptation of feeding traits in coral reef fishes
+- Explore the roles of biogeographic isolation and environmental change on the plasticity and adaptation of feeding traits in coral reef fishes

-We address these objectives by conducting seasonal sampling across regions and oceans to compare responses in gut length, diet, nutrient assimilation, and morphological modifications in the jaw.
+We addressed these objectives by conducting seasonal sampling across regions and oceans to compare responses in gut length, diet, and morphological modifications in the head and jaw.
 We will analyze oral jaw morphology through a clearing and staining process referred to as ‘diaphanization’ to look at jaw bone placement in situ.
-We are also using bulk stable isotope and visual stomach content analyses to confirm changes in diet and diet assimilation.
+We are also conducting visual stomach content analyses along with DNA metabarcoding to determine the diet.
+This research will ultimately shed light on how exposure to different environmental conditions can influence how reef fish respond to ongoing changes.
+It will also highlight the importance to study trait adaptation of organisms in geographic areas with high levels of environmental variability.

+As of Summer 2024, the field portions for this project have culminated, and the remaining work is focused on processing samples and analyzing data.
 If you wish to work in this project, we encourage applicants to contact and schedule a meeting with us.
 Prior to our meeting, please share with us your CV.

 Mentorship goals